-Figure 4.36: Home-based VMT per capita by Metro transportation analysis zone, 2020 (Metro regional travel model)
+Figure 4.38: Home-based VMT per capita by Metro transportation analysis zone, 2020 (Metro regional travel model)

-VMT per capita is lower in regional centers, along frequent transit lines, and in many of the region's older neighborhoods.
-This is consistent with research finding that VMT per capita tends to be lower in compact communities with a mix of destinations and good access to transit and other options.54 It demonstrates the impact of sound land use planning and diverse travel options on VMT per capita.
+VMT per capita is lower in regional and town centers, along frequent transit lines, and in many of the region's older neighborhoods, downtowns and main streets.
+This is consistent with research finding that VMT per capita tends to be lower in compact communities with a mix of destinations and good access to transit and other options.
+It demonstrates the impact of sound land use planning and diverse travel options on VMT per capita, and the critical role that local and regional implementation of the 2040 Growth Concept plays in meeting the region's climate goals.

-$[\]frac{54}{\text{https://nap.nationalacademies.org/catalog/12747/driving-and-the-built-environment-the-effects-of-compact-development}}{\text{development}}$
+$\frac{\text{56 https://nap.nationalacademies.org/catalog/12747/driving-and-the-built-environment-the-effects-of-compact-development}{}$